stewmckendry/nhl-predictor/project/docs/deployment/deployment_guide.md

-See updated Deployment Guide in Canvas.
+See updated Deployment Guide in Canvas, covering split deployment for frontend and backend.